ParrisWicked/DnD-Web-Adventure-/README.md

   }
 });

----

 17. client/effectLayer.js

-This file is a stub for adding visual effects (such as spell animations, combat flashes, or particle effects).
+// This file is a stub for adding visual effects (such as spell animations, combat flashes, or particle effects).

 // Stub: Implement visual effects (spell animations, combat flashes, particles) here. console.log("effectLayer loaded.
 Implement visual effects as needed.");

----

 Final Steps
+ * Place Your Assets:

-1. Place Your Assets:• Add your sprite images in `client/assets/sprites/` so that they match the paths defined in `server/spriteMap.json`.
+   * Add your sprite images in client/assets/sprites/ so that they match the paths defined in server/spriteMap.json.
-• Place your Tiled map JSON files in `client/assets/maps/` (or in the separate `maps/` folder as desired).
+   * Place your Tiled map JSON files in client/assets/maps/ (or in the separate maps/ folder as desired).

-2. Install Dependencies & Run:In your project root, run:npm install
+ * Install Dependencies & Run:
+   In your project root, run:
+   npm install
 npm start

+ * Open Your Game:
-3. Open Your Game:• Navigate to http://localhost:3000 in your browser to test your RealmWeaver adventure
+   * Navigate to http://localhost:3000 in your browser to test your RealmWeaver adventure!

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-## License

 This project is licensed under the MIT License.